 The fee for unused generation capacity is calculated according to the monitoring period of the generating installation’s use.
 The periods are calculated in full calendar years.
 If the start of the monitoring period falls in the middle of a calendar year, the monitoring period will begin from the following calendar year.

 The monitoring period begins after the deadline for starting electricity generation has passed.
-The initial monitoring period is two years, after which an annual fee is charged at twice the annual amount.
+The initial monitoring period is two years, after which the annual fee is charged for both years simultaneously.
 The duration of the subsequent monitoring periods is one year, after which an annual fee is charged.

 If the generating installation has been commissioned, the monitoring period begins from the start date of the initial generation-oriented network contract.